wettergrund/pandabank/README.md

   - Need clean up
 - Clean up of classes and overall structure
 - Currency exchange
-  - Working method for currency convertion, but not visible to the user
+  - Working method for currency conversion, but not visible to the user

 ---